Vintage tin tart molds can easily be repurposed into a versatile pedestal for home decor or tablesettings. Here’s the simple DIY.

 Once they’re all made, you can have fun decorating with them, singly or en mass!

 I use them for every season.
 In the fall they’re perfect with a mini pumpkin, or a collection of acorns.
-In the winter, some epsom salts, a pinecone and a candle look great, or even some vintage Christmas bulbs.
+In the winter, some epsom salts, a pinecone and a candle, or even some vintage Christmas bulbs.
+So many decorative possibilities!

 You can vary their style by using different materials; natural materials will be earthy, shredded paper and candy can look cute and festive.

-One at each place setting for a treat is extra special, or just one on your windowsill works, too.
+I regularly have just one on on my windowsill with a bit of seasonal decor.
 If you’re planning a wedding, or a special shower, wouldn’t it be fun to send each guest home with one?

 Linking up with: